How to Increase Blood Flow to the Brain

 Being Overweight

-Being overweight leads to a higher risk for poor brain circulation.
+Being overweight leads to a higher risk of poor brain circulation.

-Considering that 74% of all Americans are considered overweight or obese, this impacts a lot of people.
+Considering that 74% of all Americans are considered overweight, this impacts a lot of people.

 Stress